 As most of our readers know, Charlie Harper is the legendary singer, songwriter and frontman for the world famous British punk band the U.K. Subs.
 What maybe most of our readers DON’T know, is that Charlie is quite the talented and renowned painter and visual artist, having worked in watercolours and now working primarily in acrylic paints.
 I sat down a few days after Charlie had finished the U.K. Subs last tour and chatted about his artistic creativity, what his favourite subject is to paint and CNN.
 As always, one of my favourite people to speak to and always a delightful conversation to be had.
-Thank you to his wife, the eternally amazing Yuko, who helped me organize this interview and pictures of artwork.
+Thank you to his wife, the eternally amazing Yuko, who helped me organise this interview and pictures of artwork.

 Erin: So, what is your first memory of creating art?

 Charlie: My first memory is I drew a car when I was I dunno, about 4-5 years old?
 A car shape, with wheels and looked like how cars looked in the 40’s, must’ve been a 40’s car, probably a little Austin, whatever they were.